backstrap/backstrap/README.md

 #### glyph

-The `$$.glyph(name)` method creates a `span` tag decorated with the Bootstrap "glyphicon" and "glyphicon-{name}" classes.
+The `$$.glyph(name)` method creates an empty `span` tag decorated with the Bootstrap "glyphicon" and "glyphicon-{name}" classes.
+For example:

+	$$.glyph('star');

 #### grid

 The `$$.grid()` method creates a nested set of divs.
-Pass it a "layout" attribute in the attributes argument to format the grid.
+Pass it a "layout" attribute in the attributes argument to define the grid cells.
 The "layout" attribute should contain an array of arrays of cell specifications.
 Each cell specification can be either a simple integer specifying the width (in columns) of the cell, or an object with properties for each device-size for which you want to set a column width.